-Findings arising in relation to the effectiveness of the design or implementation of a firm's system of quality control have their significance rated by way of a red-amber-yellow (RAY) system.
+Findings arising in relation to the effectiveness of the design or implementation of a firm's system of quality management have their significance rated by way of a red-amber-yellow (RAY) system.

-Red indicates that a finding is a significant deficiency2.
-Failure to implement a recommendation and/or remediation set out in a prior finding in relation to a firm's system of quality control, or, in relation to a matter atring from a PL inspection is also likely to be assigned a red grading.

-Amber indicates that an improvement is required.
-This is a less than significant failure to:

-- meet the requirements of the ethical standards and International Standard on Quality Control (Ireland) 1 (ISQC 1); or - apply a firm's processes or procedures.

-Yellow indicates that a finding is a minor deficiency.
-This is:

-a minor failure in the application of a firm's procedures or processes; or a low level deficiency that has the potential to develop into a significant or less than significant failure to meet the requirements of the editical standards and ISOC 1.
+- Red indicates that a finding is a significant deficiency3.
+Failure to implement a recommendation and/or remediation set out in a prior finding in relation to a firm's system of quality management, or, in relation to a matter arising from a PIE inspection is also likely to be assigned a red grading. - Amber indicates that an improvement is required.
+This is a less than significant failure to: - . meet the requirements of the ethical standards and (ISQM 1); or - · apply a firm's processes or procedures. - Yellow indicates that a finding is a minor deficiency.
+This is: - a minor failure in the application of a firm's procedures or processes; or - a low level deficiency that has the potential to develop into a significant or less than significant failure to meet the requirements of the ethical standards and ISQM 1.